 CBS is one of the largest business schools in Europe and one of the 8 Danish universities.
 CBS do not focus solely on technical aspects or on organizational managerial aspects, but rather take a socio-technical perspective and a multidisciplinary approach to address a range of strategic, structural, and operational activities.

-- Study Subject: award is awarded in the field of Finance.
+- Study Subject: Scholarship is awarded in the field of Finance.

 - Nationality: Applicants of all nationalities

-The following criteria must be met in order for applicants to be eligible for this application :
+The following criteria must be met in order for applicants to be eligible for this scholarship:

 - To be considered, the candidate should have a basic training at the Master’s level (similar to the 3 + 2 Bologna process).
 The applicant must have successfully completed the Master’s degree before commencing as a PhD student at CBS, but we also welcome applications from individuals close to completion of the Master’s degree.
 Generally, a completed MBA education does not fulfil this requirement.
 The applicants must be fluent in English.